arturonline/docs/JVM/Java/6 Exceptions/3 Catching Various Types of Exceptions.md

 # Catching various types of exceptions

-The OCA exam can define basic exceptions to show you the hierarchy.
-You only need to do two things with this information:

-- First, you must be able to recognize if the exception is a checked or an unchecked exception.
+- You must be able to recognize if the exception is a checked or an unchecked exception (extend RuntimeException)
-- Second, you need to determine if any of the exceptions are subclasses of the others.
+- You need to determine if any of the exceptions are subclasses of the others.

 ```Java
 class AnimalsOutForAWalk extends RuntimeException { }